RocketMan/zookeeper/docs/API.md

     album with tag :id by sending a DELETE request to `api/v1/album/:id`.
 Delete will fail if the album has reviews, or if it has ever been in the a-file or has charted.
-DELETE is supported for all types except label.
-X-APIKEY authentication required; you must belong to the 'm' group for deleting an album.
+DELETE is supported for all types.
+X-APIKEY authentication is required;
+    you must belong to the 'm' group for deleting an album or label, or to delete a playlist or review, you must be its owner.

 * For playlist insert/delete, X-APIKEY authentication required and you must own the playlist.
 If you belong to 'v' group, you may insert